DjangoGirls/tutorial/database/README.md

 # Create database

-Now we need to create our database user and our first database!
+Now we need to create our database user and our first database.
+You can add many databases in PostgreSQL, so if you have more than one website, you should have a separate database for each one!

-First, let's make our console into postgres mode:
+First, let's make our console into postgres mode by typing `psql`.
+Remember the part about console?
+>On Mac OS X you can do this by launching the `Terminal` application (it's in Applications → Utilities).
+On Windows you need to go to Start menu → All Programs → Accessories → Command Prompt.
+On Linux, it's probably under Applications → Accessories → Terminal.

     $ psql
     psql (9.3.4)